 Another photograph shows troops walking under the red-colored entrance to the Longzhou International Building Materials Market, on Provincial Road in the city of Chongzuo.

-reverse image search of each of the photographs using Googleindicated that the photographs had appeared on the Internet only recently.
+A reverse image search of each of the photographs using Googleindicated that the photographs had appeared on the Internet only recently.
 Most were indexed by Google on Saturday.

 Collectively, the images and eyewitness reports from the ground show what Taiwanese media are calling an “endless stream” of Chinese troops.